 The EU data economy was valued at €272 billion in 2015 (year-on-year growth of 5.6% according to the European data market study).
 This global trend holds enormous potential and opportunities in various fields which Europe cannot afford to miss like health, food security, climate and resource efficiency to energy, intelligent transport systems and smart cities.

 The Communication on "Towards a thriving data-driven economy" was adopted in July 2014 and relied on a coordinated action plan involving Member States and the EU so as to guarantee the necessary scope and scale of the activities.
 The envisaged actions aimed at accelerating innovation, productivity growth, and increasing competitiveness in data across the whole economy, as well as on the global market with Europe as a key player.

 To be able to seize these opportunities and compete globally in the data economy, the EU took action in the following fields:

-The two Communications adopted in 2014 and 2017 built upon the ideas first formulated by Commission former Vice-President Neelie Kroes in a strategic initiative on the data value chain, which was launched in the ICT2013 conference in Vilnius in November 2013.
+The two Communications adopted in 2014 and 2017 built upon the ideas first formulated by Commission former Vice-President Neelie Kroes in a strategic initiative on the data value chain, which was launched in November 2013.
 This initiative focused on nurturing a coherent European data ecosystem that will stimulate research and innovation around data and the uptake of data services and products.
 One of the key features is the creation of a public-private partnership (PPP) on data.